 At the end of each day the family would come together to pray for one another, to read stories from the Bible, and to unite their voices in song.
 Morning and evening the favourite hymns and choruses were sung, the youngest member of the family learning first the simple melodies with repetitive lyrics.
 Since those early years some things have changed.
 The two year old’s incomprehensible diction, and ability to sing in a different key to the rest of the family, are but treasured memories.

-While the majority of her engagements have been at home in Australia, her musical career has seen her definition of ‘home’ loosened, accepting invitations to sing in the Islands of the South Pacific, Asia, North America, and the West Indies.
+While the majority of her engagements have been at home in Australia, her musical career has seen her definition of ‘home’ loosened, accepting invitations to sing in the Islands of the South Pacific, New Zealand, Asia, the United Kingdom, Europe, North America, and the West Indies.

-She has been a guest artist for Breath of Life, Voice of Prophecy and It is Written Oceania, and has also shared the stage with many fine musicians, including Reggie & Ladye Love Smith, Jaime Jorge, Jennifer LaMountain, Neville Peter, Ullanda Innocent-Palmer, Stephanie Dawn, Christine Wollmann, Adrian Westney Jr, and Wintley Phipps.
+She has been a guest artist for Breath of Life, Voice of Prophecy, It is Written Oceania and The Incredible Journey, and has also shared the stage with many fine musicians, including Lanny Wolfe, Reggie & Ladye Love Smith, Jaime Jorge, Jennifer LaMountain, Neville Peter, Steve Darmody, Ullanda Innocent-Palmer, Stephanie Dawn, Christine Wollmann, Adrian Westney Jr, and Wintley Phipps.

-Sandra has produced four solo albums: Rest, If I Stand, Treasure, (co-produced with Adrian Westney Jr) and her most accomplished work to date, the recently released title More Than Anything (co-produced with ET Everett).
+Sandra has produced five solo albums, Rest, If I Stand, Treasure, (co-produced with Adrian Westney Jr), More Than Anything (co-produced with ET Everett) and the brand new double disc release featuring a whopping 28 tracks, titled Doubly Blessed.

-In addition to her solo career, she also maintains a performance schedule with siblings Gary and Linda as The Entermann Trio.
-This ministry has included presentations of music and testimony in prisons, aged-care homes, evangelistic campaigns, weddings as well as church events.
-In response to repeated demand Sandra produced two albums for the trio – Quiet Prayers – A Hymn Collection and … Again.
+In addition to her solo career, she maintained for many years a performance schedule with siblings Gary and Linda as The Entermann Trio.
+This ministry included presentations of music and testimony in prisons, aged-care homes, evangelistic campaigns, weddings, and church events.
+In response to repeated demand Sandra produced two albums for the trio – Quiet Prayers – A Hymn Collection and The Entermann Trio … Again.

-Aside from holding down a more or less full time day job in the non gender stereotypical occupation as a glazier (and being the first female in the world to achieve Certified Glazier status in the Master Glazier program) she has diverse interests which include poetry, massage therapy, drawing, and wedding and portraiture photography.
+Aside from holding down a full time day job as the world’s first female certified glazier, she has diverse interests which include poetry, massage therapy, drawing, and wedding and portraiture photography.

 Sandra’s first passion however is not her music, or her creative interests, but people.
 She is a giver.
 A gifted communicator and public speaker.
 A keen listener, who is sensitive to the pain of others.